hturnbull93/hturnbull93/README.md

   - Front end of [Improv Guide](https://improv.guide/) - SCSS/Bootstrap/Python/Django
 - As part of developing these sites I created graphics using GIMP2/Photopea, and prototyped using Figma.

+### Freedom Tech Ltd

-**Freedom Tech Ltd** (Nov 2015 to Jul 2017)
+_Marketing and Project Manager_ (Nov 2015 to Jul 2017)

-_Marketing and Project Manager_
+- This role was to ensure partner/client had all marketing materials and reports provided and their services ran to schedule.
 - I set up automated tools for creating white label marketing assets for customers.
 - To speed up gathering product data from supplier's online catalogues I developed web-scraping tools in VisualBasic .
-- I assisted with development of the customer portal system, focusing on UI, UX and QA.
+- I assisted with development of the proprietary internal portal systems, focusing on UI, UX and QA.

 ## Education